Visiting Atlanta Botanical Garden with Kids

 Tips for Visiting

-The Garden is usually close on Mondays, so check the calendar before you head out.
-The website offers printable itineraries, which are great for first time visitors.
+The Garden is usually closed on Mondays, so check the calendar before you head out.
+The website offers itineraries, which are great for first time visitors.
 Dress the kids in swimwear and bring dry clothes to change into after a visit to the splash pad.
 The new family restroom close to the water play area makes quick changes a breeze.
 Consider an annual membership if your kids love their visit.
 It is well worth it if you plan to go frequently.
 And remember, this is one of the most picturesque spots in Atlanta, so don’t forget a camera.